 Coping in January with an eating disorder

-In order to make progress in your eating disorder recovery in January, you’re going to have to go against the tide and that’s precisely something people with eating disorders struggle with, especially if the tide is going in the same way as The Voice (not the one on ITV, right?).
+In order to make progress in your eating disorder recovery in January, you’re going to have to go against the tide and that’s precisely something people with eating disorders struggle with, especially if the tide is not going in the same way as The Voice (not the one on ITV, right?).

-In January the world and his wife are on a diet, even if they don’t need to.
-At the start of the year losing weight has become not just acceptable but necessary.
+January means the world and his wife are on a diet, even if they don’t need to.
+At the start of the year losing weight is not just acceptable but necessary.
 And if you’re not losing weight, you’re at the very least trying to eat better, you’re doing Veganuary because it’s healthier.
 Says who?
 Gwyneth?
 Your neighbour?
 A journalist who got its source from Grazia?
 The PT at the gym who is also trying to sell you protein shakes?

 In January you can undo all your hard work in a very short time and because the diet culture can plant the seeds that in order to be healthy you need to follow a restricted diet.

 This January, like every January I will be observing what’s I’ve coined #normaljanuary.
 I shall do nothing at all that is different to what I was doing before.
 I will eat meat, fish and sometimes I won’t; sometimes I’ll also have vegan meals.
 I’ll be eating carbs, sugar and fat and no I won’t stopped drinking because a) I don’t drink that much and b) a drink or two might help get me through this horrid month.